 • Removed by virus attack or power failure;

 • After the partition with the files was reformatted, even for a different file system;

-• When the partition structure on a hard drive was changed or damaged.
+• When the partition structure on a drive was changed or damaged.
 In this case, R‑Studio can scan the drive trying to find previously existed partitions and recover files from found partitions.

-R‑Studio can create image files for an entire hard drive, logical disk, or its part.
-Such image files can be processed like regular disks.
+R‑Studio can create image files for an entire drive, logical disk, or its part.
+Such image files can be processed like regular drives.
 Images are very useful if there is a risk of total data loss due to hardware malfunction.
-If bad blocks are constantly appearing on a hard drive, the only way to save the data is to immediately create an image of that drive.
+If bad blocks are constantly appearing on a drive, the only way to save the data is to immediately create an image of that drive.
 All data search, scan and recovery can be done from this image.